 The following resources are general resources that are offered to support you with additional online educational information.
 The following is not meant to be a comprehensive list, nor is it an endorsement of the content of the sites.

-I have been working with a book series called Living Language Spanish Complete Edition for many years and I am pleased with their program.
+I have been working with a textbook called Complete Spanish Step by Step for many years and I am pleased with their program.
 I utilize these materials in my Spanish classes for beginners, intermediate Spanish and advanced Spanish classes.

 TIP: Prices change over time, click on the book to see current prices.